nucleusteq/Training_July22/README.md

 # Training_July22
-This is for learning and training purpose
+This is for learning and training purpose.